 Winston Churchill once said, ‘it is better to jaw-jaw than to war-war.’
 However, negotiations are particularly difficult when they are enmeshed in public opinion precommitments.
 The sharpest crisis between China and Vietnam in the last 30 years concerned the placement of a Chinese oil rig into contested waters in 2014.
 This study analyses the Chinese and Vietnamese propaganda efforts surrounding the crisis as examples of the instrumental use of propaganda in managing domestic public opinion on diplomatic crises.
 The article argues that despite very different approaches to public diplomacy during the crisis, both states were primarily concerned with avoiding escalation and ending the confrontation.
 The authors show how propaganda function as a pacifying device in dealing with rising domestic nationalism when executing a moderate foreign policy.

-- "The Dog that Barks: Understanding Propaganda Campaigns on Territorial Disputes," presented at ISA Hong Kong 2017, SPSA 2018, and ISA 2018, under review.
+- "The Dog that Barks: Understanding Propaganda Campaigns on Territorial Disputes," revise and resubmit, Security Studies.

 When and why do states allow and promote domestic media coverage of foreign disputes, compared to when they discourage or even censor such media coverage?
 With war becoming more and more rare, “war of words” has taken the center stage of today’s interstate disputes.
 As the role of the public and the mass media expand in foreign affairs, foreign policy increasingly involves the management of public opinion through the influence of mass media.
 This paper develops and tests a new theory that propaganda campaigns are a strategic state action in response to two conditions – existing public opinion and state policy intent.
 When public opinion and state policy intent diverge, leaders use propaganda to bring public opinion in line with the desired foreign policy, exploiting both of propaganda’s mobilizing and counterintuitively pacifying effects.
 A medium-n congruence test of 19 Chinese diplomatic crises on territorial disputes and process tracing four of the seventeen cases, using primary sources and content analysis of the Chinese official newspaper People’s Daily, render strong support for the theory.